Pupskuchen/spigot-LongerDays/README.md

 # TimeControl

-"TimeControl" is a fork of [foncused's "LongerDays"](https://github.com/foncused/LongerDays).
+TimeControl is a fork of [foncused's "LongerDays"](https://github.com/foncused/LongerDays).
 It allows adjustment of the durations of the day and night cycles on your Spigot server.

 ## Installation: